 To understand what life is like for most massage therapists, you just have to look at the numbers:

 - In its 2013 annual report, the Federation of State Massage Therapy Board (FSMTB) found that the median income for massage professionals is less than $20,000.
-61% of respondents reported that massage does not provide them with a livable wage.
+61% of respondents reported that massage does not provide a livable wage.